 Please request repeat prescriptions well in advance of public holidays, etc.

-Patients can either collect their prescription from the surgery or a chemist of their choice.
+Patients can either collect their prescription from the surgery or a pharmacy of their choice.

 The NHS Prescription Ordering Direct (POD) service is the easy way for you to order your repeat prescription!

-All it takes is a simple phone call that you can make from the comfort of your own home – there's no need to go into your GP practice or pharmacy.
+All it takes is a simple phone call that you can make from the comfort of your own home, there is no need to go into your GP practice or pharmacy.

 Please preempt ordering prescriptions to avoid medication running out.